ElliotFriend/elliotfriend.github.io/_posts/2011-05-02-belkin-n-wireless-router.markdown

 ---
 We moved!!!
 We moved across our apartment complex into a 2-bedroom unit!
 Now we have a library/office/guest-room.
 Not only did we upgrade our living arrangement, but we upgraded our Internet Service, as well.

 We had been with At&t, but I made the decision to switch to Charter.
-I had heard third-hand horror stories about poor customer service, but the bundle for basic cable along with&nbsp; internet access about seven times faster for the same price just must be worth at least trying.
+I had heard third-hand horror stories about poor customer service, but the bundle for basic cable along with internet access about seven times faster for the same price just must be worth at least trying.

 Today, I bought a wireless router to replace the modem-router combo we had been using with At&t.
 I had seen an article about the new line of